-Cancer survivors are people who are living with a diagnosis of recovered from the disease.
+Cancer survivors are people who are living with a diagnosis of cancer, including those who have recovered from the disease.

 Treatment for many cancers is increasingly successful, and so there are many more cancer survivors.
 Furthermore, cancer survivors are living longer and may live long enough to develop new primary cancers or other chronic diseases.
 It is therefore extremely important for cancer survivors to adopt appropriate healthy eating practices and an active lifestyle.